-Motor carriers move more than 50% of the world’s goodsand transport over two-thirds of all freight throughout North America.
-Trucking is a pillar of the U.S. economy and essential component to the American way of life.
-And yet, headlines of freight "bloodbaths”, flatlines and bankruptcies are increasing in frequency, and are causing many less-than-truckload, truckload and even third party logistics companies to question their longevity and the future of the ever-evolving transportation industry.
+Motor carriers move more than 50% of the world’s goods and transport over two-thirds of all freight throughout North America.
+Trucking is a pillar of the U.S. economy and an essential component of the American way of life.
+And yet, headlines of freight "bloodbaths”, flatlines and bankruptcies are increasing in frequency, and are causing many less-than-truckload, truckload, and even third-party logistics companies to question their longevity and the future of the ever-evolving transportation industry.

 Four forcing mechanisms that are contributing to the evolution of the freight industry

 1. Capacity against volume and a soft market